SkyNRG, KLM and SHV Energy announce project first European plant for sustainable aviation fuel

 Pieter Elbers, KLM President & CEO: “I am proud of our collaboration with SkyNRG and SHV Energy to launch a project that will see the development of the first European production facility for sustainable aviation fuel.
 The advent of aviation has had a major impact on the world, offering a new means of bringing people closer together.
 This privilege goes hand in hand with huge responsibility towards our planet.
 KLM takes this very seriously and has therefore invested in sustainability for many years.
 By joining hands with other parties, we can build a plant that will accelerate the development of sustainable aviation fuel.
-From 2022, the plant will produce 100,000 tonnes a year, of which KLM will purchase 75,000 tonnes.
+The plant will produce 100,000 tonnes a year, of which KLM will purchase 75,000 tonnes.
 This will reduce our CO2 emissions by 200,000 tonnes a year, which is equal to the emissions released by 1,000 KLM flights between Amsterdam and Rio de Janeiro.

 Maarten van Dijk, executive director of SkyNRG: “We are very proud to announce this project today and that we will be realising it in the Netherlands together with such strong partners.
 For us and our partners, this project is an important milestone in further upscaling the market for sustainable aviation fuel.
 We are the first to take a step on this scale and we hope it will serve as an example to the rest of the industry in the transition towards a sustainable future for commercial aviation.”